2023 Best Public Health Schools in the Far Western US Region

 Top 10 Best Public Health Schools

-The excellent programs at University of California - Berkeley helped the school earn the #3 place on this year’s ranking of the best public health schools in the Far Western US Region .
-UC Berkeley is a very large public school located in the midsize city of Berkeley.
+The excellent programs at Touro University California helped the school earn the #2 place on this year’s ranking of the best public health schools in the Far Western US Region .
+TUC is a small private not-for-profit school located in the city of Vallejo.

 While working on their degree, public health majors at UC Berkeley accumulate an average of around $11,875 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $304.

-You’ll be in good company if you decide to attend Santa Clara University.
-It ranked #4 on our 2023 Best Public Health Schools in the Far Western US Region list.
-Located in the midsize city of Santa Clara, SCU is a private not-for-profit school with a medium-sized student population.
+Out of the 67 schools in the Far Western US Region that were part of this year’s ranking, Santa Clara University landed the # 4 spot on the list.
+Located in the city of Santa Clara, SCU is a private not-for-profit school with a medium-sized student population.

 The average amount in student loans that public health majors at SCU take out is $20,000.

-Read full report on Public Health at Dominican University of California
+Read full report on Public Health at University of California - Los Angeles

-University of Washington - Tacoma Campus landed the #7 spot in the 2023 rankings for the best public health programs.
-UW Tacoma is a moderately-sized public school located in the midsize city of Tacoma.
+University of Washington - Tacoma Campus did quite well in this year’s ranking of the best schools for public health students.
+It came in at #7 on the list.
+UW Tacoma is a moderately-sized public school located in the city of Tacoma.

 The average amount in student loans that public health majors at UW Tacoma take out is $16,304.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $383.